Free Mermaid Diagram Editor Online: Complete Flowchart & UML Guide

 Component Diagrams

-Component diagrams show system architectural elements and connections.
+Component diagrams show system architectural elements and connections using flowchart syntax with subgraph grouping.

 Example Code: